keewillidevnet/CogniPath/README.md

 ---

 ## Overview
 CogniPath™ is a next-generation intent-driven packet networking system that leverages distributed language model (LM) agents to dynamically determine packet routing paths in real time.
-Instead of static configuration or legacy routing convergence delays, CogniPath embeds **intent** directly in packet metadata, enabling an intelligent, adaptive network that reacts instantly to topology changes, failures, and evolving policy requirements.
+Instead of static configuration or legacy routing convergence delays, CogniPath™ embeds **intent** directly in packet metadata, enabling an intelligent, adaptive network that reacts instantly to topology changes, failures, and evolving policy requirements.

-Unlike traditional routing protocols (BGP, OSPF, EIGRP), CogniPath dynamically adapts to the **actual intent** of the packet using on-demand inference, enabling:
+Unlike traditional routing protocols (BGP, OSPF, EIGRP), CogniPath™ dynamically adapts to the **actual intent** of the packet using on-demand inference, enabling:
 - Adaptive routing based on live topology and telemetry.
 - Real-time rerouting around failures or degraded links.
 - Compatibility with legacy protocols via a protocol-agnostic interface.